Upgrading to Windows 10

 BEFORE YOU BEGIN

 There are a few things to consider.
-If you have an older computer (4 years +) and you are thinking about upgrading to Windows 10, read this page first.
-Newer machines should not be a problem.
+If you have an older computer (3 years +) and you are thinking about upgrading to Windows 10, read this page first.

 The older video connections called VGA have gone away for the most part.
 Older monitors used this type of connections which new video cards will not support.
 If your monitors are as old as your computer this is something to keep in mind as well.